 While most data anomalies are unintentional, they can waste limited resources for schools, students, and the government agencies.
 Data discrepancies from data entry errors are largely avoidable.

-In the future, data systems will have design features to help eliminate most data discrepancies.
+DHS has been introducing data systems design features to help eliminate most data discrepancies.
 Meanwhile, we need to take steps to improve data integrity.
 From earliest communication with your prospective nonimmigrant students, you need to emphasize where errors can occur and how they can help prevent them.

 Most of the data systems with information about nonimmigrants depend on the consistent spelling of names, accurate dates, country of origin (birth), and country of citizenship.
 Other information is important, but these data elements are most critical.